mcu-tools/mcuboot/boot/cypress/README.md

 The flash map is defined through sysflash.h and cy_flash_map.c.

-It is also possible to place secondary (upgrade) slots in external memory module so resulting image size can be doubled.
+It is also possible to place secondary (upgrade) slots in external memory module.
+In this case primary slot can be doubled in size.
 For more details about External Memory usage, please refer to separate guiding document `MCUBootApp/ExternalMemory.md`.

-MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses completely SW implementation of cryptographic functions based on mbedTLS Library.
+MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses either completely software implementation of cryptographic functions or accelerated by hardware - both based on mbedTLS Library.

 ### Downloading Solution's Assets